The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

 Repeat row 2 until the pocket reaches the desired length.

-Kiks + Jack crocheted row 2 until the pocket is equal to approximately 5 inches.
+Kiks + Jack crocheted row 2 until the pocket length is equal to approximately 5 inches.

 Do not fasten off.
 We will now crochet sc around the sides and bottom of the pocket.
 We did not single crochet over the top of the pocket as we liked the design.